-In Summer 2018 the Department of Archaeology and Jersey Heritage are beginning an exciting new collaborative project at Elizabeth Castle, Jersey.
+Since 2017 the Department of Archaeology and Jersey Heritage have been developing an exciting collaborative project at Elizabeth Castle, Jersey.
 Located on a tidal island in the bay overlooking the island's capital, St Helier, Elizabeth Castle has a rich and complex history encompassing the English Civil War, the 1781 Battle of Jersey, and German occupation during WW2.

-The 2018 fieldwork project will focus on the early nineteenth-century Hospital Block, a rare and fascinating example of its type.
-The adjacent Green was once the site of the 18th-century long barracks, long since demolished, but clearly visible through geophysical investigation.
-Planned activities for the project include archival research (in England and Jersey), building recording, geophysical investigation, excavation, digital heritage, and public engagement.
-The 8-day fieldwork programme will culimate in a weekend of public archaeology at the site.
+The 2018 fieldwork project focused on the early C19th Hospital Block, a rare and fascinating example of its type.
+The adjacent Green was once the site of the C18th long barracks, long since demolished, but clearly visible through geophysical investigation.
+Activities for the project included archival research (in England and Jersey), building recording, geophysical investigation, excavation, digital heritage, and public engagement.
+The 8-day fieldwork programme culimated in a weekend of public archaeology at the site.

-5 Staff and 14 students from the Department of Archaeology will be working on site throughout the project.
-The 2018 field season has 3 aims:
+5 Staff and 14 students from the Department of Archaeology worked on site throughout the project, seeking to address 3 aims:

 (1) To record, document, and analyse the development and use of the Hospital Block, in order to inform future management of this currently under-utilised structure;

 (2) To undertake small-scale trench excavations to record and analyse the remains of the lost 18th-century barracks block on The Green;